 Statement of intent

 While rapid progress, demonstrated for example by a high individual Progress 8 score, may be important and celebrated, students’ access to future opportunities, either in education or employment, are largely dictated by their grades at the end of Key Stage 4 and Key Stage 5.
-Therefore, it is our intention that we will not only close the progress gap between our disadvantaged and non-disadvantaged students, but that our disadvantaged students will make greater progress than their non-disadvantaged classmates, so that we will also start to reduce the attainment gap.
+Therefore, it is our intention that we will not only close the progress gap between our disadvantaged and non-disadvantaged students, but that our disadvantaged students will make greater progress than their non-disadvantaged classmates, so that we will also begin to reduce the attainment gap.

 The core of our strategy is guaranteeing all students’ entitlement to a high-quality education.
 This means: